oatlog/oatlog/doc/extended_abstract/main.typ

 We are building oatlog, an e-graph engine focused on incrementally improving upon egglog @egglog and eqlog @eqlog by exploring this space of implementation refinements.

-Like egg @egg and eqlog @eqlog/* but unlike egglog @egglog*/, oatlog is architected as a compiler that generates Rust code.
+Like egg @egg and eqlog @eqlog, oatlog is architected as a compiler that generates Rust code.
 While interpreter-based engines like egglog support interactive use (e.g. in a REPL) and allow for more dynamic manipulation of the theory, they also lose out on some advantages of the ahead-of-time compiler architecture.